 - Alternative methods for receiving telephone reception, such as underground cables, would help to tidy the area. - When uPVC windows/doors are at the end of their lives and require replacement, this should be done with painted timber. - If possible, cars should be preferably hidden from view, such as behind properties.

 Chapel House (former Wesleyan Chapel)

-- Condition

 - Negative Features, Materials and Techniques

-- Pressures from Development

-- Second Home Owners and

-- Dark Skies and Light Pollution
+- Second Home Owners and - Dark Skies and Light Pollution

-- Agricultural Uses

-- River Location and Climate Change

 7 Vulnerabilities and Opportunities

 7.1 CONDITION